 Which is really what great home design is all about after all…

 Lastly, if you’re wondering which, if any wallpaper patterns are ideal for maximizing space?
-This post can help you nail down the ideal pattern for your home’s needs.
+This post can help you nail down some great looking wallpapers for your home.

 I had a lot of fun putting together this list of space saving, bathroom optimizing ideas.